 As a salon owner, you have worked long and hard, endless hours on the shop floor, managing the salon, and staff, raising finance, fitting the shop, paying the mortgage, dealing with sales reps, stock control, looking after moaning clients, and finding new clients.

-Industries reinvent themselves all the time, opening new shops, extending existing ones – all to take on new challenge, shift into more meaningful, exciting work, decrease workload yet increase profits.
-As a salon owner you might want to move towards coming off the shop floor, and spend more time on the business, rather than in the business.
+Industries reinvent themselves all the time, opening new shops, extending existing ones – all to take on a new challenge, shift into more meaningful, exciting work, decrease workload yet increase profits.
+As a salon owner, you might want to move towards coming off the shop floor, and spend more time on the business, rather than in the business.
 You may want to delegate your current tasks so you can get on with exciting hair product development ideas.

 Sometimes rebranding is subtle, as for the busy salon owner, who serves most of their salon’s clients, to only serving premium clients.
 Taking control of your personal brand within your salon image may mean the difference between daily, mundane hair job to feeling exciting about going to the salon, knowing you are about to create something new, exciting and profitable.

 Here are 5 steps that are key to reinventing yourself as a hair stylist within the salon industry, whether you aspire small or bigger transformation.

 1. Define your ultimate salon business destination

 Want to spend more time on growing your business and dealing less with clients?
 Rebranding and making the shift is not easy.
 It can be confusing to your staff, and clients may cost you money and reputation… imagine your regular client phoning up to book an appointment and the receptionist telling… “erm, Tracy is no longer taking the bookings I am afraid”… not a great message.